ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Now you can use this checkout of ``community.general`` in playbooks and roles with whichever version of Ansible you have installed locally, including a local checkout of the ``devel`` branch.

-For collections in the ``ansible_collections`` namespace, create a branch and commit your changes on the branch.
+For collections hosted in the ``ansible_collections`` GitHub org, create a branch and commit your changes on the branch.
 When you are done (remember to add tests, see :ref:`testing_collections`), push your changes to your fork of the collection and create a Pull Request.
 For other collections, especially for collections not hosted on GitHub, check the ``README.md`` of the collection for information on contributing to it.

 .. seealso::